 I’ve long been intrigued by the Japanese high-speed rail network.
 If nothing else, the trains themselves look really futuristic.
 This journey was somewhat unplanned, but in the end it worked out much better than the flights we were originally planning on.
 I have also written out the AVE High Speed Train we rode in Spain.
-I love to fly, but trains are still a great way to travel.
+I love to fly, but trains are still a great way to travel, especially high-speed.

 As I mentioned, due to the weather delay on our inbound flight from Chicago, we missed our planned flights, so we booked rail tickets direct to Kyoto.
 We took a local train from Narita to Tokyo Station, where we caught the high-speed Shinkansen train with limited stops to Kyoto station.
 Our first journey was after dark, so it was hard to see much, but when we returned to Tokyo we were traveling in daylight.
 In both directions we were on the Tokiado Shinkansen, a busy route, with frequent service.
 We took the Nozomi train, which is the fastest of a few options.
 Departures are usually multiple times each hour.